Totnes (UK Parliament constituency)

-Totnes is a parliamentary constituency in Devon represented in the House of Commons of the UK Parliament since December 2019 by Anthony Mangnall, a Conservative.
-Mangnall defeated incumbent Sarah Wollaston who had originally been elected as a Conservative but defected to the Liberal Democrats earlier that year.
+Totnes was a parliamentary constituency in Devon represented in the House of Commons of the UK Parliament.

+Under the 2023 Periodic Review of Westminster constituencies, the constituency name was abolished.
+With to minor boundary changes, it was renamed South Devon at the 2024 general election.

 History

-The current constituency was formed for the 1997 general election, from parts of the former South Hams constituency.
-This had, in 1983, largely replaced the previous Totnes constituency, which had existed in a wide form since 1885, but in a much narrower form from the Model Parliament.

-An original parliamentary borough of Totnes or Totness had been created in 1295.
+An original parliamentary borough of Totnes or Totness was created in 1295.
 It returned two MPs to the House of Commons of England until 1707, then to the House of Commons of Great Britain until 1800, and finally to the House of Commons of the United Kingdom from 1801 until it was abolished under the Representation of the People Act 1867 with effect from the 1868 election.
+The constituency was reformed in 1885, in a much narrower form than previously.

+It was abolished again at the 1983, largely replaced by the South Hams constituency.
+In 1997, South Hams was abolished and largely replaced by the reformed Totnes.
+At the 2024 general election, the name Totnes disappeared once again, as the constituency was renamed South Devon constituency with minor boundary changes.

 Political history

+The constituency was a generally safe seat for the Conservative Party since the 1920s; it returned a Conservative MP at every general election for which it existed since 1924 (as did South Hams, the constituency that replaced it between 1983 and 1997), though it came close to falling to the Liberal Democrats in 1997, 2001 and 2005.

-The modern constituency has returned Conservatives in general elections since its 1997 recreation, which suggests a safe seat, though it came close to falling to the Liberal Democrats in 1997.
-Its Conservative MP since 2010, Dr. Sarah Wollaston, defected to the Liberal Democrats in 2019, after a brief spell as an independent, and prior to that as a member of Change UK, a new party formed from MPs formerly Conservative or Labour, after she became disillusioned with the Conservative Party's position on Brexit.
+Its Conservative MP from 2010, Dr Sarah Wollaston, defected to the Liberal Democrats in 2019, after a brief spell as an independent, and prior to that as a member of Change UK, a new party formed from MPs formerly Conservative or Labour, after she became disillusioned with the Conservative Party's position on Brexit.
 She came second to a new Conservative candidate in 2019.

 During the 2016 EU Referendum, Totnes is estimated to have narrowly voted to Leave, by 53.9% vs. 46.1% Remain.
-Although the town of Totnes itself is a Remain stronghold, the rural areas of the constituency voted in favour of Brexit.
+Although the town of Totnes itself is a Remain stronghold, the larger town of Brixham and the rural areas of the constituency voted in favour of Brexit.